keonchennl/mcp-graphdb/README.md

 ## License

-This MCP server is licensed under the MIT License.
-This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
+This MCP server is licensed under the GPL-3.0 License.
+This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the GNU GPL-3.0 License.